Holidays: The Most Difficult Season for Individuals in Eating Disorder Recovery

-Although the holiday season is a time when most clients would rather be home with their families than in eating disorder treatment, this is also the time of year that typically brings up the most challenges for a successful transition home, as well as successful recovery.
+Although many clients would rather be home with their families during the holiday season than in eating disorder treatment, this time of year is full of challenges that can threaten a successful transition home, as well as successful recovery.

 If you’ve ever spent a winter holiday away from the people you love most, you understand how heartbreaking it can be.
 We know that this is what many of our Alsana clients and their family members are experiencing around this time of year.
 Desperate to be with the people they love, many clients getting close to finishing their eating disorder stay will want to leave early to be home for the holidays.
 However, discharging home from treatment during the holiday season can be particularly difficult for clients and increase their risk of relapse.